Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 How to Get to Athens

-Getting to Athens and reaching the heart of the city is a breeze, thanks to well-connected transportation options from Athens International Airport.
-Here are the best ways to get to the city center from Athens airport:
+Getting from Athens International Airport into the city is very easy, thanks to the different transportation options available.
+Here are the best ways to reach central Athens from the airport:

-• Airport Bus: The Airport Express Bus is another great option.
-It provides a comfortable ride to various city center locations and major hotels.
-It’s a convenient choice if you have a lot of luggage and prefer a direct route.
+• Airport Bus: The Airport Express Bus is another good option, especially if you want a direct connection without changing lines.
+It stops at several central locations and major hotels, and it can be a practical choice if you’re carrying a lot of luggage.
 The journey usually takes around 60 minutes, depending on traffic.

-Tip: The price for a pre-booked private transfer is only a few Euros more expensive than a metered taxi.
-Unfortunately, I only found out about this after our stay, but we will definitley use a pre-booked private transfer next time to avoid the crowds in the metro as well as the price discussions with the taxi drivers.
+Insider Tip: A pre-booked private transfer often costs only a few euros more than a regular taxi.
+I only realized that after our trip, but next time I’d definitely choose this option to avoid the crowds on the metro and the fare discussions with taxi drivers.

 View over Athens and the red roofs of the Plaka neighborhood